100% Guaranteed Secure Shopping

 Bottom line, don’t allow the outfit to out speak your message at that corporate presentation.
 While self-expression and new elements in style can offer you new colors and provide you with figure conscious details, it should also bring balance to your femininity and authority within your work environment.

-Comfort and professionalism are your objective.
 There’s no longer a need for broad shoulders with a military flair.
 There was a time when dresses were not a part of what was considered “Proper” attire.
-Now you can wear a “Dress” and when topped with a soft and flowing or semi tailored jacket, you’re professionally dressed in your Power Style.
+Now you can wear a "Dress."
+When topped with a soft and flowing or semi tailored jacket, you're professionally dressed in your Power Style.

-Remember, there’s still a fine line between showing T&A and commanding respect.
+There's still a fine line between showing T&A (tits and arse) and commanding respect.
 Power dress with style and grace and leave the T&A for after work activities.

 Dedicated to Your Beauty,